High-speed packet capture, filtering and analysis.

 Who needs PF_RING™?

 Basically everyone who has to handle many packets per second.
 The term ‘many’ changes according to the hardware you use for traffic analysis.
-It can range from 80k pkt/sec on a 1,2GHz ARM to 14M pkt/sec and above on a low-end 2,5GHz Xeon.
+It can range from 80k pkt/sec on a 1.2GHz ARM to 148M pkt/sec on a 3GHz Xeon Scalable.
 PF_RING™ not only enables you to capture packets faster, it also captures packets more efficiently preserving CPU cycles.
-Just to give you some figures you can see how fast nProbe, a NetFlow v5/v9 probe, can go using PF_RING™, or have a look at the tables below.
+Just to give you some figures you can see how fast nProbe, a NetFlow v5/v9/IPFIX probe, can go using PF_RING™, or have a look at the tables below.

 1 Gigabit tests performed using a Core2Duo 1.86 GHz, Ubuntu Server 9.10 (kernel 2.6.31-14), and an IXIA 400 traffic generator injecting traffic at wire rate (64 byte packets, 1.48 Mpps):